Skip to main content

 LB Korean Studies Research Scholar

-• She was a Fulbright Scholar while at the San Francisco Art Institute and held an ACC_R art residency at Asia Culture Center in Gwangju, South Korea, in the Fall of 2020.
+• She was a Fulbright Scholar while at San Francisco Art Institute and held an ACC_R art residency at Asia Culture Center in Gwangju, South Korea, in the Fall of 2020.

 Additional Information